jeklnd/todolist-v2/README.md

 # todolist-v2

 # Project Description
-The app is a to do list.
-You can add and delete items off your to do list.
-You can also create multiple lists by querying new paths.
-For example, the default list is at the path "/".
-You can create a "Work" list by going to "https://your_url/work".
-The project was built using Nodejs, Express, and MongoDB on the backend and vanilla CSS on the frontend.
+Keep track of your to dos in one or more lists with this simple to do list app.
+The project was built using Nodejs, Express, EJS, and MongoDB on the backend and vanilla CSS on the frontend.

 # How to Install and Run the Project

+# How to Use the Project
+Add items to the to do list by entering your item in the new item input field and either click the "+" button or press "Enter".
+Delete items by checking the checkbox next to the item.
+Create a new list by querying a new path.
+For exampel, the default list is available at "/".
+To create a "work" list, query "https://your_url/work".